Learn About Tiles

 Floor tiles can vary by 0.75% and still be within the Australian standard.
 A 400mm x 400mm floor tile can vary from 397mm to 403mm.
 Tile sizes are only ever given as nominal measurements.

-Outdoor tiles are exposed to harsher conditions and therefore need to be resistant to the elements, such as rain, frost and slipperiness.
+Outdoor tiles are exposed to harsher conditions and therefore need to be resistant to the elements, such as rain and frost.

 ColorTile has a wide selection of tiles designed specifically for indoor and outdoor use.